The 7 Best Mystery Games for Kids

 All doors are constantly open, except for the front door which you can never use unless game effects state differently.

-3. Rolling The Die
+3. Rolling The Dice

-At points during gameplay, you will be asked to roll dice.
-If a card explicitly says to roll a certain number of dice, do it and add the number of spots on all dice to get the final number.
 Simply follow the card’s instructions after that.
 The same goes for if a room tile says to roll for one of your explorer’s traits except you will role the number of dice that is equal to your character’s trait figure.

 4. Using Items or Omens